kevinyu/inspec/README.md

 ## todo

-* Remove heavy dependencies if possible
-    * opencv for spectrogram resizing
-* Refactoring application state so that view state (time) is per file
-* Refactor visualization code into a swappable/toggleable plugin structure
-    * How to select and configure active plugins?
-* Create a module for live streaming data (integrate into plugin code?)
+* Create a module for live streaming data?

-    * Or create a new plugin group
+## bugs

+* Cant load folder with too many files (tries to create a curses pad that is too wide)
+* Reverse lookup of colors in colormap with repeated colors causes errors